 Collect donations for your mission trip with a sign up.
 View an Example

 Finances: Counting the Cost

 - Send Funds in Advance - Wire funds to the host organization for the team’s stay.

-Team members could even pick up small souvenirs to send with an update letter to supporters once they return.
+- Send Thank You Notes to Donors - Team members could even pick up small souvenirs to send with an update letter to supporters once they return.

 When planned with purpose (plus lots of prayer and a willingness to defer to your host culture), short-term mission trips can be impactful for everyone involved.
 We hope you have an excellent trip and see the glory of God in the global church.